 Scrap piece of paper for testing colors

 300gsm Watercolor Paper: If you want to add a wash to your drawing you should definitely do your drawing on good-quality, heavy paper that doesn’t buckle.

 Soft Bristle Round or Filbert Brush

 Watercolor pans or tubes.
 I am currently using the Windsor and Newton Watercolor Pan.
-The colors are rich and the tray itself is portable and easy to use.
+The colors are rich, and the tray is portable and easy to use.

-Drawing a sunflower is a fun and easy sketching project for beginners as well as more advanced artists.
+Drawing a butterfly is a fun and easy sketching project for beginners and more advanced artists.
 I hope you have found my advice on techniques and materials to be useful as you begin your own art.
 Make sure to join our email list for more drawing tutorials.